ibm-cloud-docs/Cloudant/api/replication.md

 ```
 {: codeblock}

-*Example of using HTTP to send a request to cancel a replication:*
+### Example of using HTTP to send a request to cancel a replication

 ```http
 POST /_replicate HTTP/1.1